HDFGroup/hsds/docs/design/azure/azure.md

 For the first release on Azure, the authUtil.py file will not need to be updated - only static password files will be supported, and DynamoDB code will not be invoked.
 For subsequent releases, support for Azure Table will be added.
 This will be done via using Async REST calls or creating a new async package for Azure Tables (as with block blobs described below).

-To support async Azure block blob operations, a new package will be created, aio-azure-storage-python, that supports basic operations: GET, PUT, DELETE, and LIST.
-This package will use the Azure REST API and the aiohttp package to support async operations.

 In hsds/util, a new class will be created, storageUtil, that provides a set of generic operations on storage objects.
 E.g. getObjectJSON rather than getS3JSONObj.
-This class will invoke calls on s3Util.py or the new air-azure-storage-python package based on existence of AWS Specific keys vs Azure Specific keys.
+This class will invoke calls on s3Util.py or the new azure-storage-blob package based on a storage type environment variable

 Finally, any data node classes that currently call s3Util, will be updated to use the storageUtil class.